MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 # Create Power Fx formulas with Copilot

- Use AI to create and modify Power Fx formulas.
+ Use AI to create and modify Power Fx formulas quickly.
 You can use Copilot in the formula bar to help explain Power Fx formulas in natural language, or create Power Fx formulas from natural language.

 > [!IMPORTANT]